andrewjk/Watsonia.Data/README.md

 - Load and save entity objects from the database with automatic change tracking
 - Load entities with LINQ, a fluent SQL API or (if you must...) with SQL strings
 - Update and delete entities in bulk
-- Lazy loading of entity properties that refer to related items or collections, TODO: with eager loading via the Include method
+- Lazy loading of entity properties that contain related items or collections, with eager loading via the Include method
 - Automatic implementation of INotifyPropertyChanging and INotifyPropertyChanged on entities
-- Automatic validation of entities that are decorated with System.ComponentModel.DataAnnotations.ValidationAttributes
+- Automatic validation of entities that are decorated with System.ComponentModel.DataAnnotations.ValidationAttributes or that implement IValidatableObject
-- TODO: Automatic entity-level undo and redo
+- Automatic entity-level undo and redo
 - Hook most database operations with event handlers or method overrides
 - Support for database transactions
 - Built-in support for Microsoft SQL Server with support for other databases via a plugin architecture
-- TODO: Work on Mono
-- TODO: Output proxy classes in an assembly to work in environments with no dynamic support
+- Export proxy classes in an assembly to work in environments with no dynamic support

 Watsonia.Data is in a very, very beta stage and does just what I need it to for the moment.
 If you need something more stable, powerful, flexible or fast you might want to compare it with other free ORMs such as Entity Framework, NHibernate, SubSonic, Dapper, PetaPoco and Massive.